Traditional Irish Soda Farls

 The same goes for dunking in a hearty soup like this lamb shank soup.

-Cut your soda farl in half and layer in your favorite sandwich fillings for a different take on a simple sandwich Or a cracking bacon and fried egg breakfast roll.
+Cut your soda farl in half and layer in your favorite sandwich fillings for a different take on a simple sandwich Or, a cracking bacon and fried egg breakfast roll.

-With jam.
+With this homemade berry jam.
 Anytime.
 All the time.

 Storage